Trump blames Biden and Harris' rhetoric toward him despite his own history of going after rivals

 In August, Trump’s campaign disclosed it had been hacked and said Iranian actors had stolen and distributed sensitive internal documents.
 The Justice Department is preparing criminal charges in connection with the hack.

-Trump’s blaming the Democrats for saying he is a threat to American democracy is a theme his allies have also picked up on, seeking to link those arguments to Sunday’s detention of a suspect.
-Investigators have not commented on the suspect’s potential motives.

-Republican strategist David Urban, a Trump ally, said it was too soon to know how that might affect the days and weeks ahead in the campaign, but in his conversations with those in Trump’s orbit, he was picking up a deep sense of shock and uncertainty.
+Republican strategist David Urban, a Trump ally, said it was too soon to know how Sunday’s close call might affect the days and weeks ahead in the campaign, but in his conversations with those in Trump’s orbit, he was picking up a deep sense of shock and uncertainty.

 “We’ve said unprecedented so many times this year,” Urban said.
 “I don’t know if we can even say the word anymore.”

 Weissert reported from Washington.
-Associated Press writers Ayanna Alexander in Philadelphia, Steve Peoples in New York and Adriana Gomez Licon in Fort Lauderdale, Fla., contributed to this report.
+Associated Press writers Ayanna Alexander in Philadelphia, Darlene Superville and Aamer Madhani in Washington, Steve Peoples in New York, Bill Barrow in Atlanta, and Adriana Gomez Licon in Fort Lauderdale, Fla., contributed to this report.